Let's Talk (About) Beef!!!

 Sake, Wine, and the Art of Pairing

-But on the flip side, I found that the portion sizes of non-alcoholic drinks didn't quite feel worth the price.
-If you are not drinking alcohol, and planning to just stick to soft drinks or juices, just keep that in mind.
+The only thing I wasn't too excited about was the non-alcoholic drinks.
+The portions felt a bit small for what they cost, so if you are not drinking alcohol, and planning to just stick to soft drinks or juices, just keep that in mind.

 The space: Unassuming Outside, a Whole Vibe Inside